mspolisetti/Lead-Data-Engineer-Portfolio/README.md

 #### [Datawarehousing - AWS RedShift Datamart from Real Estate BI & Analytics]()
 #
-Our team developed a robust BI/Analytics solution—centered around a datamart—for a leading single-family real estate property and investment management firm.
+Our team developed a robust BI/Analytics solution—centered around a datamart—for a single-family real estate property and investment management firm.
 This solution enables leadership to track and analyze real-time occupancy trends, property maintenance requests, and renovation timelines.
 The data is proprietary, collected by the firm's MySQL-based property management system.
 These dashboards empower management to identify top-performing properties and quickly address areas within the Property Management Team that need attention.

 Leveraging a zero-ETL integration approach, we seamlessly replicated data from MySQL into Amazon Redshift and built dedicated datamarts to power near real-time Power BI dashboards for property managers and executives.
 This innovative solution eliminates the delays typical of traditional ETL processes, delivering timely insights that drive informed decision-making.
 #